voyd-lang/voyd/overview2.md

 # Dream Overview

 Dream is a high performance, high level applications language with an emphasis on full stack web development.

 Dream uses a hybrid lisp syntax designed to balance the benefits of data-as-code with the familiarity of C style programming languages.

-Dream compiles to WASM.
+Features:

+- Functional
+- Strongly Typed
+- First class wasm support
+- Memory Safe GC
+- Algebraic effects and data types
+- Balanced approach to lisp syntax
+- Macros and language extensions

 ## Comments